Charles Darwin University

 - Psychological science

-- Vice-Chancellor’s International High Achievers Scholarships – covers 25% to 50% tuition fee
+- Vice-Chancellor’s International High Achievers Scholarships – up to 50% reduction in tuition fees

 - Study in Australia’s Northern Territory Scholarships